-“Ballard Chalmers were engaged to undertake the work from project inception to ensure that requirements were fully captured…Feedback for the upgrade project was very positive and the site continues to evolve as more content and functions are added.”
+“Ballard Chalmers was engaged to undertake the work from project inception to ensure that requirements were fully captured…Feedback for the upgrade project was very positive and the site continues to evolve as more content and functions are added.”
 Head of Information Management, RSSB

 The Rail Safety Standards Board (RSSB) is an independent, not-for-profit organisation whose primary objective it is to facilitate the railway industry’s work to achieve continuous improvement in the health and safety performance of the railways in Great Britain, and facilitate the reduction of risk to passengers, employees and the public.